edgeimpulse/firmware-eta-compute-ecm3532/README.md

-# Edge Impulse firmware for Eta Compute ECM3532 AI Sensor
+# Edge Impulse firmware for Eta Compute ECM3532 AI Sensor / AI Vision

 Edge Impulse enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
-This repository contains the Edge Impulse firmware for the Eta Compute ECM3532 AI Sensor development board.
+This repository contains the Edge Impulse firmware for the Eta Compute ECM3532 AI Sensor and AI Vision development boards.
 This device supports all Edge Impulse device features, including ingestion, remote management and inferencing.

 > **Note:** Do you just want to use this development board with Edge Impulse?
 No need to build this firmware.
 See the instructions [here](https://docs.edgeimpulse.com/docs/eta-compute-ecm3532-ai-sensor) for a prebuilt image and instructions.
 Or, you can use the [data forwarder](https://docs.edgeimpulse.com/docs/cli-data-forwarder) to capture data from any sensor.